jim-collier/x9git/README.md

 	- And it means that Gitsby commands don't map 1:1 with Git commands - but do line up with many common real-world "best practice" use cases of Git (as series of multiple commands at a time with brief human decisions made in between them).

+## Compatibility

 👉 Gitsby, [Git](https://git-scm.com/), [gh](https://github.com/cli/cli), [Lazygit](https://github.com/jesseduffield/lazygit), and [Tig](https://github.com/jonas/tig) are all compatible, interchangeable, and can be intermixed on the same project at any time without interference.

-- This also makes giving Gitsby a "tryout" cheap and easy - you don't need to commit to anything.
+- This makes giving Gitsby a "tryout" cheap and easy - you don't need to commit to anything.
 (No pun intended.)

-- In fact in large projects, you may still need to use bare Git (and/or some other wrapper) to resolve some sticky situations that Gitsby purposely doesn't try to tackle, in order to keep-it-simple and "do one thing well".
+- For large projects, you may still need to use bare Git (and/or some other wrapper) to resolve some sticky situations that Gitsby purposely doesn't try to tackle (and almost certainly didn't create), in order to "keep-it-simple" and "do-one-thing-well".

 👉 Gitsby is 100% compatible with GitHub and GitLab.

-> Note: [GitButler](https://gitbutler.com/) is *not* fully interchangeable with Git, Gitsby, gh, LazyGit, and/or Tig.
+> Note: [GitButler](https://gitbutler.com/) is *not* interchangeable with Git, Gitsby, gh, LazyGit, and/or Tig.
 While a great tool and a cool idea, it manages its own metadata - that inherently doesn't mix well with other git-based tools that moves `HEAD` or rewrites history.
 It's worth a look and a try - but to be safe, give it a dedicated trial on a small personal repo, without mixing in other tools.

 ## General attributes